Rissap/AzurLaneBot/README.md

 Tech tips:

 Make shure you install Python 3.X and ann it to your system path.
 You can check it in console: python (or python3).
+Also, you need some python modules.
+Install it using "pip install MODULENAME"

 Bot works only on PC with emulators.